-The classes of a course may be taken in any order, subject to the regulations regarding Admission to Classes (page 49).
-The following schedule in which the classes are arranged in years shows the order re-
+The classes of a course may be taken in any order, subject to the regulations regarding Admission to Classes (page 50).
+The following schedule in which the classes are arranged in years shows the order recommended for undergraduates; but students who intend to take one of the Affiliated Courses, or to enter an Honour Course, should consult the Registrar early in their course about the right order of classes for the purpose.